wonsunahn/CS1632_Summer2021/exercises/2/README.md

     }
     ```
     You can also use the Mockito verify method to perform behavior verification.
-1. Make use of the @Before and @After methods in your JUnit testing.  @Before and @After methods are invoked before and after each @Test method.
-They are used to set up and tear down test fixtures.
-Test fixtures in JUnit are objects that need to be created and initialized before performing each test case.
-You can think of them as "actors" in your test script.
-Having the @Before and @After allows us to avoid duplicating test fixture code in each test case.
-1. In RentACatTest.java, pay close attention to the Javadoc comments on top of each @Test method which describe the preconditions, execution steps, and postconditions.
-Remember, part of the preconditions may be already fulfilled with the test fixture initialized in the @Before method.
-1. Each @Test method represents a test case.
-A JUnit class with one or more @Test methods represents a test plan.
-A JUnit class is usually named after whichever class it is testing, with the string `Test` appended to the tested class name.
-For example, Foo.java would be tested by FooTest.java.
-But this is not necessarily the case.
-A JUnit class may test multiple classes with related functionality; in that case, it is typically named after the functionality it is testing.

 ## Expected Outcome

 Once you start filling in tests in RentACatTest, you will start to see some of those tests fail for those methods you haven't completed yet for RentACatImpl.
 As you start filling in the methods in RentACatImpl, those failures will go away one by one until you again see the output: